Duke Cunningham: Legislative achievements

-Scandals and corruption
+Tax evasion, bribery, mail fraud and wire fraud

 Allegations

-In June 2005, a story appeared in the San Diego Union Tribune by Marcus Stern and Jerry Kammer, who later received a Pulitzer Prize for their reporting.
+In June 2005, a story appeared in The San Diego Union-Tribune by Marcus Stern and Jerry Kammer who later received a Pulitzer Prize for their reporting.
 The story revealed that a defense contractor, Mitchell Wade, founder of the defense contracting firm MZM Inc. (since renamed Athena Innovative Solutions Inc. and later acquired by CACI), bought Cunningham's house in Del Mar in 2003 for $1,675,000.
 A month later, Wade placed it back on the market where it remained unsold for eight months until the price was reduced to $975,000.
 Cunningham was a member of the Defense Appropriations Subcommittee at the time.
-Soon after the purchase, Wade's company began to receive tens of millions of dollars worth of defense and intelligence contracts.
+Soon after the purchase, Wade's company began to receive tens of millions of dollars' worth of defense and intelligence contracts.
 Cunningham claimed the deal was legitimate, adding, "I feel very confident that I haven't done anything wrong."

 Later in June, it was further reported that Cunningham lived rent-free on a yacht named the "Duke Stir" while he was in Washington.
 The yacht was owned by Wade; Cunningham paid only for maintenance.
-An article in The San Diego Union Tribune reported that Cunningham liked to invite women to his yacht.
+An article in The San Diego Union-Tribune reported that Cunningham liked to invite women to his yacht.
 Two of them said that he would change into pajama bottoms and a turtleneck sweater to entertain them with chilled champagne by the light of a lava lamp.

 The Federal Bureau of Investigation launched an investigation regarding the real estate transaction.
 Cunningham's home, MZM corporate offices, and Wade's home were all simultaneously raided by several federal agencies with warrants on July 1, 2005.